andyli/blog/content/posts/2015/2015-11-14_haxe_usage_survey.md

 ![Which version(s) of Haxe are you using, or want to use / test?](https://raw.githubusercontent.com/andyli/haxe-usage-survey/master/out/fig_version.png)
 </span>

-Over 90% of the respondents are using or interested in the using the 3.2 series.
+Over 90% of the respondents are using or interested in using the 3.2 series.
 The interests of earlier versions are much less (< 10% of the respondents).
 It is good in the way that we can mainly focus on developing the latest version without the headache of backporting bug-fixes and features to the earlier versions.

 Another interesting view to the data is the number of interested Haxe versions per respondent: